ichavesbr/awakening-asia/README.md

+## Project

+Modern institutional website developed for the Ueno-based church Awakening Asia.

+The project was rebuilt from scratch with a focus on performance, maintainability, responsive design, and content accessibility.
+It centralizes the church’s online presence by providing information about the ministry, events, livestreams, and media content through direct integration with the YouTube Data API.

+The website was designed with a component-based architecture using the Next.js App Router, emphasizing scalability, clean UI composition, and production-ready frontend practices.

 ## Overview

 Complete rebuild of the Awakening Asia website from scratch.
 The previous version was a basic Next.js site.
 This new version is a fully redesigned, production-ready website with a modern stack, YouTube API integration, form validation, unit tests, and a componentized architecture.